RickyKlusmeier/RickyKlusmeier/README.md

 I'm a passionate Full Stack Developer living in Fort Collins, CO

-I'm currently working on a prject for Human Rights First Asylum doing front and back end development.
+I'm currently working on a project for Human Rights First Asylum doing front and back end development.

 I'm currently learning Elixir/Phoenix as well as AWS DevOps